 Our group meets for two sessions a year, one in the fall and one in the winter.
 See our Calendar for scheduling.

 The Cancer Support Group meets the needs of those with cancer or who have ever had cancer, as well as family members and friends of those with cancer.

 Anyone involved in caregiving for an elder, someone with a disability, spouse or sibling is invited to attend.
 Community resources for education, finance, support and medical information will be provided.
 There will also be time for specific concerns and needs to be shared.
 For additional information, please contact the church office at 248-651-9361 or email Karen Rider.

 Compassionate Friends is an international self-help organization open to all bereaved parents and siblings.
 The purpose is to support and aid parents in the positive resolution of the grief they experience when their child dies.
-The Troy Chapter of Compassionate Friends meets at St. Paul’s Rochester the 3rd Thursday of each month from 7 – 9 p.m. in Rooms 128-129 (back of building, east end/ education wing).
+The Troy Chapter of Compassionate Friends meets at St. Paul’s Rochester the 3rd Thursday of each month from 7 – 9 p.m. outdoors (back of building, east end/ education wing).
 We ask new families to visit The Troy Chapter of Compassionate Friends.

 Hospital Visits Call the office at 248-651-9361 if you are ill, hospitalized, facing surgery, etc. Our pastors are committed to sharing God’s love during these times.
 Sometimes difficult situations lead to faith questions.

 Homebound Ministries Our church is committed to staying in touch with those who can no longer attend church.
 Call the office at 248-651-9361 if you would like a visit.